UBC-DSCI/introduction-to-datascience-python/source/viz.md

-The legend in {numref}`can_lang_plot_category` takes up valuable plot area.
+The legend in {numref}`can_lang_plot_category` adds a fair bit of horizontal space.
 We can improve this by moving the legend title using the `alt.Legend` function with the arguments `legendX`, `legendY` and `direction` arguments of the `theme` function.
 Here we set the `direction` to `"vertical"` so that the legend items remain vertically stacked on top of each other.
-The default `direction` is horizontal, which won't work not work well for this particular visualization because the legend labels are quite long and would run off the page if displayed this way.
+The default `direction` is horizontal, which works well for many cases, but for this particular visualization because the legend labels are quite long, it is a bit cleaner if we move the legend above the plot instead.